 - 7-8 minutes of fly time

 SYMA are one of the most trustworthy and popular companies when it comes to drones.
 The SYMA X5C-1 drone is an excellent beginner friendly drone that contains lots of modern features.
 Out of the box, it comes ready to fly (no complicated setup is required.)
-However, the instructions they provide are minimal.
+However, the instructions they provide are minimal but this really isn’t that much of an issue since everything is so intuitive.

 The drone itself has a fly time of between 6 to 8 minutes and is very stable in windy conditions.
-It takes between 40-45 minutes to charge which is also quite long.
+It takes between 40-45 minutes to charge which is decent but longer than the Husban shown above.
 One of the main benefits of this drone is that it is tough.
 It is covered in a hard plastic shell that should protect it reasonably well if you crash.

 - 2MP Camera (720p Video)